U.S. Energy Information Administration logo

 Model summary

-The NEMS Residential Demand Module is used in developing long-term projections and energy policy analysis during the time horizon beginning with EIA’s most recent Residential Energy Consumption Survey (RECS) (the module’s base year) through 2050 (the current projection horizon).
-The model generates projections of energy demand (or energy consumption; the terms are used interchangeably throughout the document) for the residential sector by end-use service, fuel type, and U.S. census division.
+The NEMS Residential Demand Module is used to develop long-term projections and energy policy analysis during the time horizon beginning with our most recent Residential Energy Consumption Survey (RECS) (the module’s base year, or RECSyear) through 2050 (the current projection horizon).
+The model generates projections of energy demand—or energy consumption; the terms are used interchangeably throughout the document—for the residential sector by end-use service, fuel type, and U.S. census division.

-The RDM uses inputs from NEMS such as energy prices and macroeconomic indicators to generate outputs needed in the NEMS integration process.
-These inputs are used by the module to generate energy consumption by fuel type and census division in the residential sector.
+The RDM uses inputs from NEMS, such as energy prices and macroeconomic indicators, to generate energy consumption by fuel type and census division in the residential sector.
 NEMS uses these projections to compute equilibrium energy prices and quantities.

-The RDM is an analytic tool that is used to address current and proposed legislation, private sector initiatives, and technological developments that affect the residential sector.
-Examples of policy analyses include assessing the potential impacts of the following:
+The RDM is an analytic tool we use to address current and proposed legislation, private sector initiatives, and technological developments that affect the residential sector.
+Examples of policy analyses include assessing the potential impacts of:

 • New end-use technologies

-• Changes in fuel prices as a result of tax policies
+• Changes in fuel prices due to tax policies

 • Changes in equipment energy-efficiency standards and building energy codes

-• Financial incentives for energy efficiency and renewable energy investments
+• Financial incentives for energy efficiency and distributed generation investments

 Documentation